kajananchinniah/Gameboy-Emulator/README.md

 ## Note on Tests:
 Originally I had planned on unit testing every function I wrote via GTest.
 While this approach is fine, I realized that it was simpler to just rely on tools that were specifically created for testing gameboys (e.g. test ROMs).
-Due to this, the testing part of this project was abandoned.
+Due to this, the testing part of this project was mostly abandoned.

+## Testing ROMs Acknowledgements
+For CPU instructions, I used blargg's tests.
+This can be found at: https://gbdev.gg8.se/wiki/articles/Test_ROMs or https://github.com/retrio/gb-test-roms

+## Debugging Acknowledgements
+To debug my opcodes, I used BGB (https://bgb.bircd.org/) as a dissassembler on blargg's tests.
+Then I compared the output of the disassembler with my program (by printing out the status of my registers).
+This helped me find minor bugs that really messed up everyhing.
+(For a while my program was stuck on an infinite loop due to a bug :))

 ## References
 - Pandocs: https://gbdev.io/pandocs/